arduino/forum-assets/content/categories/development-tools/arduino-cli/_topics/about-the-arduino-command-line-tools-category/README.md

-# About the Arduino command line tools category
+# About the Arduino Command Line Tools category

 ## Published At